Rodler-Wood Endowed Scholarship

 The Rodler-Wood Scholarship was established in 2004 by University of Maryland alum James Wood ’72 and his partner Peter Rodler (1936–2010).

-The scholarship is awarded in the spring, and selection is based on one or more of the following criteria: demonstrated financial need, hardship based on sexual orientation, academic interest in LGBT Studies and extracurricular activities on behalf of LGBT issues.
+The Rodler-Wood Scholarship provides $1,000 to support student success in their upcoming academic year.
+Selection is based on one or more of the following criteria: demonstrated financial need, hardship based on sexual orientation, academic interest in LGBT Studies and extracurricular activities on behalf of LGBT issues.

 We are proud to report we have awarded 17 Rodler-Wood Scholarships to students across the university who have devoted themselves to making a difference in the world.